-Cooking at home may be enjoying a renaissance thanks to the down economy, but with dozens of creditable websites offering free recipes, not to mention thousands of food blogs putting even more out there, does the world really need another recipe site?
-David Feller, who has worked at Half.com and eBay, would say yes.
+Cooking at home may be enjoying a renaissance thanks to the down economy, but with dozens of creditable Web sites offering free recipes, not to mention thousands of food blogs putting even more out there, does the world really need another recipe site?
+David Feller, who has worked at Half.com and eBay, says yes.
 A longtime cooking enthusiast, Feller was fed up with what he calls the limitations and inaccuracies of online cooking sites, so he launched Yummly.
 Its hook: the site helps users find recipes based on their tastes.
 Of interest to publishers: Yummly is actively seeking cookbook content.

 Yummly isn't the only site that's putting cookbook content online; Cookstr got into the game about a year and a half ago.
 Shaw, who said he and Salomone know Cookstr founders Will Schwalbe and Katie Workman well, thinks there is room for both sites: "Cookbook publishers have two places to go.
 We both want to support cookbook publishers."
 He sees Yummly's technology as the primary difference between it and Cookstr.
 Yummly makes recommendations based on what users "like to eat."
-It also has a social community where users can interact, swap and share recipes, and "friend" one another as a "TasteBud" (Schwalbe told PW Cookstr is planning to add a social component, but it has not done so yet).
+It also has a social community where users can interact, swap and share recipes, and "friend" one another as a "TasteBud" (Schwalbe told PW that Cookstr is planning to add a social component).
 Like Cookstr, Yummly lets users save favorite recipes, so they can return to them easily.
 Unlike Cookstr, though, Yummly users can make changes to the recipes they have saved.

 "Publishing's getting turned upside down," said Shaw.
 "How are we going to find other ways of getting our content out there?
 It's a very interesting place for the publishing industry to start thinking about how we take our content and do other things with it."
 The plan is for Yummly to have cookbook content by the end of 2010 or early 2011.